leoposc/uibk-hpc/week03/ex2/exercise02.md

 > Run your programs with multiple problem and machine sizes and compare both versions.

-#### 1D heat stencil:
+#### 1D heat stencil

 ![](images/n-vs-nb-1d.png)

 Observations:

 * There is almost no difference when using 8 cores.
-* When using more cores, the non-blocking variant performs better then the blocking version, but only marginally.
+* When using more cores, the non-blocking variant performs better than the blocking version, but only marginally.
 A reason for that could be the fact that in the 1D heat stencil application, there is not a lot of data being transferred.
 In that case, the time in blocking state is almost negligible.

-#### 2D heat stencil:
+#### 2D heat stencil

 ![](images/n-vs-nb-2d.png)